BauerLab/VARSCOT/README.md

     docker build -t varscot .

 This will create a Docker image that can be used to run VARSCOT in a container.
+Only if the Dockerfile or the repositories it refers to change does this build step need to be repeated.

 ### Running
 To run VARSCOT as a Docker container, a command of the following form is required: